crockmitnic/Journal-Web-Application/README.md

 ## Introduction

-This web application can be used as an option of typical **Journal book**.
+This application is made for everyone who is accustomed to keep record of daily expenses.
+This application can be used as an option of typical **Journal book**.

+### Why to use Journal-Web-Application?
 Here are some glimpses of highlighted points of this application:
-* This application provides simple User Interface to put you in ease of use.
+* Simple User Interface to put you in ease of use.
-* It has _**md5 encryption**_ to store user credentials in order to make it safe and secure.
+* _**md5 encryption**_ to store user credentials in order to make it safe and secure.
+* Daily(or monthly) expense visualization on graphs for making expenses visual

 ### Markdown